-Innisfree Green Tea Seed Eye Cream’s Marketing Promises
+What Innisfree Green Tea Seed Eye Cream Promised

 It’s all about hydration in its marketing claims.

-Innisfree Green Tea Seed Eye Cream enriched with fresh green tea seeds and squeezed green tea is marketed as being able to “deliver moisture and nourishment deep into the skin”.
-Let’s find out if the promises hold true!
+Innisfree Green Tea Seed Eye Cream is concocted with a blend of green tea extract and green tea seed oil, and is said to “deliver moisture and nourishment deep into the skin”.
+Let’s find out if the promise holds true!

 What’s Great about Innisfree Green Tea Seed Eye Cream?